headsfirst/hdnnapp-format/README.md

 * 'o' (output)

-The general rule is that entity records have a parent ('p') relation to their respective model record, for instance a Process has a ProcessModel parent.
+The general rule is that entity records have a model ('m') relation to their respective model record, for instance a Process has a ProcessModel parent.
 The model name serves as the class name for the entity.
 Hence, which model names are supported depends on the (version of the) HDNN simulator.